-Hubert Lachance works for Cascades as a corporate buyer of professional services and facility management (indirect procurement).
-Hubert has worked for over 10 years for a well-known multinational CPG company.
+Hubert Lachance worked for a well-known multinational CPG company for over 10 years.
 His past position, as a Sourcing Associate, involved acquiring indirect goods and services for marketing, IT, and corporate affairs.

 Hubert obtained an MBA in International Business in 2004 and a BAA in 2002 from Laval University and participated in two student exchange programs, one in the United States and one in Mexico.
 In 2016, Hubert was awarded an ExcelcieArt award for his contribution through his book, called ‘’Confessions of a professional buyer, the secrets about selling and purchasing service’’ to the development of the procurement profession.